131I-Labeled MIBG for Refractory Neuroblastoma: A Compassionate Use Protocol

 This is a compassionate use protocol to allow patients with advanced neuroblastoma palliative access to 131I-metaiodobenzylguanidine (131I-MIBG).

-Neuroblastoma MIBG 131I-MIBG Resistant Relapsed Treatment UCSF Pediatric Oncology 3-Iodobenzylguanidine Metaiodobenzylguanidine (MIBG)
+Neuroblastoma MIBG 131I-MIBG Resistant Relapsed Treatment University of California, San Francisco Pediatric Oncology 3-Iodobenzylguanidine Metaiodobenzylguanidine (MIBG)

 You can join if…